isomerpages/moe-bedokviewsec/_cca/Clubs/Infocomm Club.md

   <tr>
     <td class="tg-y7qa">Tuesday &amp; Thursday</td>
     <td class="tg-y7qa">4.00pm - 6.00pm</td>
-    <td class="tg-y7qa">Computer Labs 1 &amp; 2</td>
+    <td class="tg-y7qa">Computer Lab 1 : E2-09</td>
   </tr>
 </tbody>
 </table>

 ### Vision

-To provide our school a vibrant learning experience while serving the school through ICT. <br>
+To provide our school a vibrant learning experience while serving the school through different media platforms. <br>
 To serve our school with pride while developing our club members to achieve their fullest capabilities.

 ### Mission

-To become an important and contributing part of Bedok View Secondary in the areas of ICT. <br>
+To become an important and contributing part of Bedok View Secondary through the areas of various media platforms.
-Bring pride & honour to our school through the participation of competitions and providing support in all school events. <br>
+Bring pride & honour to our school through the participation of competitions and providing support in all school events.
-Maintain integrity and high standards in the areas of events, competitions and training.
+Maintain integrity and high standards in their involvement in competitions and conduct of events.

 ### CCA Overview